Interested in working for Walbrook?

 We are looking for a range of experts to work on our assessments.
 Our qualifications support professionals throughout their career, developing knowledge and skills for new entrants to these industries as well as experienced practitioners.
 All work is carried out on a freelance basis.

-Candidates should hold relevant LIBF professional qualifications, a licence to practice, or equivalent, such as those offered by CII or CISI.
+Candidates should hold relevant LIBF (as part of Walbrook) professional qualifications, a licence to practice, or equivalent, such as those offered by CII or CISI.

 Find out more about our qualifications: